DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Around Gaudí’s masterpieces, benches curled like taffy and mosaics glittered like candy.
 It felt like Candyland at civic scale—a city telling its children and elders alike: play is allowed here.
 Gaudí didn’t optimize throughput; he optimized wonder.
 And wonder, I realized, is a precondition for trust—and trust is how the Alliance Sphere breathes.

 The economic life felt different, too.
 I walked into a small shop to buy cheese, and the owner, seeing my interest, insisted I try a sliver of aged Manchego.
 He then poured me a tiny glass of red wine from an open bottle he was sharing with a friend.
 This wasn't an upsell; it was a welcome.
 It was a human transaction embedded in a relationship, however fleeting.
-It was the Family Protocol operating as the default setting for commerce.
+It was the Kin Protocol operating as the default setting for commerce.

 The most jarring piece of data came at 2:00 PM.
 The city exhaled.
 The metal grates of the shops came down, and the streets emptied.
 This wasn't a shutdown; it was a reorientation.
 It was the rhythm of the island of Bali, transplanted to a major European metropolis.
 The entire System—the world of commerce and productivity—bent to the needs of the Tribe.
 It was time for lunch, for family, for rest.